truongtony9/fomo-nomo/README.md

-Remaking fomo-nomo project: More efficent, clean, and fixing bugs.
+Remaking fomo-nomo project: More efficient, clean, and fixing bugs.